THE HYDRATION AND STORAGE BUYERS GUIDE

 We will talk more about methods of storage in CHAPTERS 2 AND 3.

-The ideal method would not increase the aerodynamic drag or be affected by side winds.
+The ideal method would decrease the aerodynamic drag.
 It would also be lightweight, and easily accessible.
-The most important aspects relative to a race are minimum aerodynamic drag and good accessibility.

 The question is front, frame or rear, or a combination?
 The answer depends on the race or training session length.